 The Manager has received accolades from the investment community for excellence in corporate governance.
 More details can be found in the Investor Relations section on page 50 of this Annual Report.

 This report sets out the corporate governance practices for financial year (FY) 2016 with reference to the principles of the Code.
 Where there are deviations from any of the guidelines of the Code, an explanation has been provided within this Annual Report.

 The Board's Conduct of Affairs

 Every company should be headed by an effective Board to lead and control the company.
-The Board is
+The Board is collectively

-to achieve this objective and Management remains accountable to the Board.
+objective and Management remains accountable to the Board.

-The Board oversees the affairs of the Manager in furtherance of the Manager's primary responsibility to manage the assets and liabilities of CCT for the benefit of Unitholders.
+The Board oversees the affairs of the Manager, in furtherance of the Manager’s primary responsibility to manage the assets and liabilities of CCT for the benefit of Unitholders.
 The Board provides leadership to the Chief Executive Officer (CEO) and the management team (Management) and sets the strategic vision, direction and long-term objectives for CCT.
-The CEO, assisted by Management, is responsible for the execution of the strategy for CCT and the day-to-day operation of CCT's business.
+The CEO, assisted by Management, is responsible for the execution of the strategy for CCT and the day-to-day operations of CCT’s business.